Group 5 element: Occurrence

-There are 160 parts per million of vanadium in the earth's crust, making it the 19th most abundant element there.
+There are 160 parts per million of vanadium in the Earth's crust, making it the 19th most abundant element.
 Soil contains on average 100 parts per million of vanadium, and seawater contains 1.5 parts per billion of vanadium.
 A typical human contains 285 parts per billion of vanadium.
 Over 60 vanadium ores are known, including vanadinite, patronite, and carnotite.
-There are 20 parts per million of niobium in the earth's crust, making it the 33rd most abundant element there.
+There are 20 parts per million of niobium in the Earth's crust, making it the 33rd most abundant element there.
 Soil contains on average 24 parts per million of niobium, and seawater contains 900 parts per quadrillion of niobium.
 A typical human contains 21 parts per billion of niobium.
 Niobium is in the minerals columbite and pyrochlore.
-There are 2 parts per million of tantalum in the earth's crust, making it the 51st most abundant element there.
+There are 2 parts per million of tantalum in the Earth's crust, making it the 51st most abundant element there.
 Soil contains on average 1 to 2 parts per billion of tantalum, and seawater contains 2 parts per trillion of tantalum.
 A typical human contains 2.9 parts per billion of tantalum.
 Tantalum is found in the minerals tantalite and pyrochlore.
-Dubnium does not occur naturally in the earth's crust.
+Dubnium does not occur naturally in the Earth's crust, as it has no stable isotopes.